Have a question about membership with HRS? Please view the frequently asked questions below.

 Membership applications require:

 - Completed online application

-- Pre-payment of annual dues or Fellowship Confirmation Form* and
+- Pre-payment of annual dues or, for Trainee membership, confirmation from your program director or supervisor* and

 - A copy of your Curriculum Vitae/résumé/biosketch

-*If you are a fellow- or scientist-in-training, please apply for complimentary Affiliate membership.
+*If you are a fellow- or scientist-in-training, please apply for complimentary Trainee membership.

 - How long does it take to become an HRS member?

 From the date your completed application is received, please allow at least five business days for application processing.
 If you are interested in receiving discounts on HRS events and/or products, we recommend that you submit your application at least two weeks before you plan to make your purchase.

 HRS will not refund the difference between the member and non-member rate if you become a member after you register for an event and/or purchase a product at the non-member rate.